sudo-JP/RP2040-Scheduler/README.md

-# RPKernl: A Bare-Metal Kernel for Raspberry Pi Pico
+# JPKernl: A Bare-Metal Kernel for Raspberry Pi Pico

-**RPKernl** is a custom, preemptive kernel written in Rust for the Raspberry Pi Pico (RP2040 microcontroller).
+**JPKernl** is a custom, preemptive kernel written in Rust for the Raspberry Pi Pico (RP2040 microcontroller).
 This project is an exploration of low-level systems programming, focusing on process scheduling, context switching, and system call infrastructure in a `no_std` environment.

 ## Project Status
 Active Development.
 Core scheduling and process management are implemented.
 System calls and advanced scheduling features are in progress.